The 9th International Workshop on Automated Deduction in Geometry

-The Post-conference Proceedings Call for Papers is now out.
+The Post-conference Proceedings Call for Papers has come and gone.

 ADG is a forum to exchange ideas and views, to present research results and progress, and to demonstrate software tools at the intersection between geometry and automated deduction.
 The workshop is held every two years.
 The previous editions of ADG were held in Munich in 2010, Shanghai in 2008, Pontevedra in 2006, Gainesville in 2004, Hagenberg in 2002, Zurich in 2000, Beijing in 1998, and Toulouse in 1996.
 The 9th edition, ADG 2012, will be held in Edinburgh, UK, September 17 – 19, 2012.
 Note that the scope of the ADG 2012 has been expanded to cover topics in dynamic geometry.

 Relevant topics include (but are not limited to):

 - polynomial algebra, invariant and coordinate-free methods, probabilistic, synthetic, and logic approaches, techniques for automated geometric reasoning from discrete mathematics, combinatorics, and numerics;

 - symbolic and numeric methods for geometric computation, geometric constraint solving, automated generation/reasoning and manipulation with diagrams;